• Skip to main content

 • 90% of RV-owning households report that they take at least 3 trips with their vehicle or trailer each year.
 This is in addition to their regular yearly vacation.
 (RVIA)

-• About 20% of recreational vehicle owners say that they take advantage of camping locations outside of a traditional campground, such as boondocking or staying at a Walmart.
-(RVIA)
+• About 30% of recreational vehicle owners say that they take advantage of camping locations outside of a traditional campground, such as boondocking or staying at a Walmart.
+(2021 Topline North American Camping Report)

-• The most popular RV vacation destination in the United States is Yosemite National Park.
-Over 250,000 visitors come to the park every year with their recreational vehicle.
-(RVIA)
+• The most popular RV vacation destination in the United States has consistently been Yosemite National Park.
+(National Parks Service)

 Full-Time RVing Statistics

-It's becoming more and more popular for people to sell most of their possessions and live in an RV full time.
-While there haven't been many studies on this group yet, we did find these two:
+It’s becoming more and more popular for people to sell most of their possessions and live in an RV full time.
+While there haven’t been many studies on this group yet, we did find this shocking statistic:

 Return to ToC